The Pop2net basics

 inspector.plot_networks()

-In Pop2net, agents are considered connected if they share a location.
-Thus, in order to connect agents, we first have to create a location first and then assign the agents to this location.
+In Pop2net, actors are considered connected if they share a location.
+Thus, in order to connect actors, we first have to create a location first and then assign the actors to this location.

-simplify that process by creating an instance from a given location class and directly assigning the given agents to this location instance.
-In the following, we connect agent
+simplify that process by creating an instance from a given location class and directly assigning the given actors to this location instance.
+If no location class is set as the argument location_cls

-with the second agent of the model model.agents[1]
+with the second actor of the environment env.actors[1]

 :